shirou/gopsutil/README.rst

 gopsutil aims to keep backwards-compatiblity until major version change.

-Taged at every end of month, but there are only a few commits, it can be skipped.
+Tagged at every end of month, but if there are only a few commits, it can be skipped.

 Available Architectures